 15. REFERENCING

-All students will be required to attend a comprehensive referencing tutorial which will be presented during March 2007.
+All students will be required to attend a comprehensive referencing tutorial which will be presented during March 2010.
 Further details will be given to you at the appropriate time.

-Also, you must refer to the Faculty Guide in the Survival Guide.
+Also, you must refer to the Faculty Survival Guide.